arshadrayyan/Python-Flask/README.md

 # url-for()FunctioninFlask

 Redirect the (/) Route to the (/admin) Or (/user/username) to view the Result or else click the Link from Home Page.

+# RedirectAndErrors

+The URL Redirects Using the "Redirect" Class From Flask based on the Method POST or GET.

+# ErrorWithAdmin

+The ErrorsWithAdmin is to Check Weather the User Enters the Username as the "Admin" then Sucess Message will Show Otherwise the Default Route will Work.

+# BadRequestError

+The Error message will display when the User Enters the name with numbers it will Display the Following Error.
+(Error Code 400).